course-details-portlet

 Further on evaluation

 Grades are given on the basis of the completed project assignment.
 The assignment may consist of multiple submissions where the different parts can be assessed individually regarding the total grading.
+Criteria for assessment of the assignment are communicated to the students when it is handed out.
 The assignment is normally carried out as group work with a common grade for the group.
 You can register for a re-scheduled examination in the next exam period

 Specific conditions